 Introduction

-Ribonucleic acids and proteins may be considered some of the most versatile and fundamental elements of the cell.
+Ribonucleic acids (RNAs) and proteins may be considered some of the most versatile and fundamental elements of the cell.
 Although being central in a myriad of cellular processes, their relationship has not been studied as much as their importance would suggest.
 RNA binding proteins (RBPs) are a class of proteins that interact directly with RNA molecules.
 These interactions have been found to involve very important cellular processes, mostly dealing with post-transcriptional control of RNAs.
 Translation of mRNA to proteins, post-transcriptional modification of RNA and splicing are only some of the processes that depend on RNA-protein interactions.

 During evolution, RBPs got more and more specialized to recognize specific RNAs, developing binding regions that show affinity only to a specific type of recognition pattern of ribonucleic acids.
 These patterns are often called “motifs” and are one of the central topics of this thesis.
 Recognition motifs could be structurally traced back to certain binding domains that exist within the 3D-structures of proteins.
 These domains have developed affinity for relatively specific sequences of ribonucleotides.
 While some domains prefer linear RNA molecules, others bind complex structures or even unstructured RNAs.

 The recently proposed “complementarity hypothesis” creates a framework for understanding some of these protein-RNA interactions.
 According to this framework, RNA binding domains in proteins have increased affinity towards the coding sequences of their own mRNAs.
 The complementarity hypothesis attempts to relate the evolution of the genetic code to the physicochemical affinity profiles of proteins and cognate RNAs.

+Section about experiments that were done that enable your thesis.
+(RNAcompete and SELEX, ht-selex)

 In the context of this hypothesis, I attempt to investigate theoretical binding affinity of RNA binding proteins towards their own mRNAs.
 Using known RNA recognition patterns of RBPs, I explore the availability of these patterns in every sequence of the human transcriptome, including the autologous mRNA sequence of each RBP used in the analysis.
 If RBP motifs are indeed enriched in their own mRNAs, this can point to enrichment in binding affinity between a given RBP and the mRNA coding for it.
 My analysis is based on previous work by Arthur Theuer, who’s investigation is, in turn, derived from Thomas Kapral’s excellent groundwork.
 Arthur Theuer established several frameworks for investigating this question.
 In his analysis, he attempted to investigate binding behavior of RBPs by finding exact matches of protein motifs in transcript, he employed in-silico translation and worked with probability matrices to explore his hypothesis.
 By using the same datasets as Arthur Theuer, I extended his analysis by an in-depth view of how theoretical protein-RNA binding behavior can be investigated using probability matrices, which offer a probabilistic view on binding affinity.

-The ATtRACT-database by Giudice et al. [1] is a unification of several experimentally validated datasets containing RNA binding protein motifs.
-Being a collection of multiple datasets, ATtRACT includes motifs verified by different experimental techniques.
-In my analysis, only motifs coming from RNAcompete and SELEX experiments were used, as their respective quality scores are among the highest.
-All in all, RNAcompete experiments provided 96 different motifs from 77 RBPs, while SELEX contained 46 motifs from 27 proteins.

-As my second source, the HT-SELEX [2] experiment by Jolma et al. provided another high-quality collection of protein motif data.
-The 49 proteins used in my analysis provided 69 different matrices, the length of which varied between three and 21 nucleotides.
+.
+[1] is

+[2] ex,